 Supplies

-container for finished scrub (these little plastic pots are great, or if you prefer, these chapstick-like tubes are pretty neat too)
+- Container for finished lip balm (these little plastic pots are great, or if you prefer, these lip balm tubes are pretty neat too)

 Method